The One And Only Daria Is Returning To MTV

 To quote the great Daria Morgendorffer, "I'm overcome with emotion."

-MTV announced that Daria will be returning in the form of a new series -- and the iconic animated franchise will be reinvented through the eyes of the beloved heroine and one of her closest friends Jodie Landon.
-These two smart young women will take on the world, with their signature satirical voice while deconstructing popular culture, social classes, gender and race.
-The new program -- which is part of a new production unit at the network called MTV Studios -- will be written by Inside Amy Schumer scribe Grace Edwards.
+MTV has announced that Daria will be returning in the form of a new series, with the iconic animated franchise being reinvented through the eyes of the beloved heroine and one of her closest friends, Jodie Landon.
+These two smart young women will take on the world with their signature satirical voice while deconstructing popular culture, social classes, gender and race.
+The program -- which is part of a new production unit at the network called MTV Studios -- will be written by Inside Amy Schumer scribe Grace Edwards.

-A brief history about the unforgettable cartoon: Daria and her unique Lawndale-based circle -- sister Quinn, parents Jake and Helen, BFF Jane Lane and her brother Trent, The Fashion Club, The Three J's, pal Jodie and misc Lawndale High faculty -- made their debut on MTV in March 1997.
-The combat boots-loving teen provided timeless (and amazingly acerbic) observations on adolescence and the rest -- "la la la la la la" -- is history.
+A brief history about the unforgettable cartoon: Daria and her unique Lawndale-based circle -- sister Quinn, parents Jake and Helen, BFF Jane Lane and her brother Trent, The Fashion Club, The Three Js, pal Jodie and misc Lawndale High faculty -- made their debut on MTV in March 1997.
+The combat boots-loving teen provided timeless (and amazingly acerbic) observations on adolescence, and the rest -- "la la la la la" -- is history.

-Stay with MTV News for more Daria-related updates and share your favorite Daria memories and episodes moments in the comments.
+Stay with MTV News for more Daria-related updates, and share your favorite Daria moments in the comments.